cha55son/elovation/README.md

 bin/rake secret > secret.key # Only do this once
 export SECRET_KEY_BASE=$(cat secret.key)
 export RAILS_ENV=production
-rake db:migrate
-rake assets:clobber assets:precompile
-rails s # This should start unicorn
+export RAILS_SERVE_STATIC_FILES=true # Use this if you are NOT going to use nginx/apache to serve static assets. rake db:migrate rake assets:clobber assets:precompile rails s # This should start unicorn